sinetheory/nextjs-cors-anywhere/README.md

-# vercel-cors-anywhere fork by deybyr647
+# nextjs-cors-anywhere fork by deybyr647
 This is my twist on [vercel-cors-anywhere](https://github.com/eai04191/vercel-cors-anywhere) using NextJS API Routes.

 This tool itself is based on [cors-anywhere](https://github.com/Rob--W/cors-anywhere), with deployment to Vercel being possible